Phatan5layer/Phatan5layer/README.md

-- 🌱 Currently learning Data engineering
+- 🌱 Currently learning Data engineering & pursing AWS-CSA-A cert || SnowPro cert
 - 📫 You can message me here or on Twitter @business5layer

 <!---